Recent M&A Activity:

 Member / Co-chair, Energy & Sustainability Practice

-Sahir Surmeli is a Mintz business counselor who advises companies, boards, entrepreneurs, investment banks, and venture and private equity investors as they grow.
+Sahir Surmeli is a Mintz business counselor who advises companies, boards, entrepreneurs, investment banks, and venture and private equity investors as they build and grow companies.
 He handles public offerings, 144A and private financings, acquisitions, joint ventures, and strategic partnerships.